montagestudio/docs.montagestudio.com/montagejs/serialization-declaration.md

 ---
 layout: docs
-title: MontageJS Declaration
+title: MontageJS Serialization Declaration

-this-page: serialization-format
+this-page: serialization-declaration
 redirect_from: /docs/Montage-serialization-format.html
+redirect_from: /docs/serialization-format.html
 ---

-# MontageJS Declaration
+MontageJS Declaration
+===

+* TOC
+{:toc}

+> Montage philosophy - **homoiconicity** - A Montage component declaration is data that you can manipulate programmatically.

 This document explains the serialization format MontageJS uses to serialize, and later deserialize, a declaration.

 A declaration describes the objects, components, properties, component data bindings, and DOM relationships involved in a MontageJS application.
 MontageJS uses JavaScript Object Notation (JSON) as the serialization format.
 At runtime, MontageJS parses the JSON structure and deserializes its contents into JavaScript, which is then evaluated and executed in the browser.

 ## JSON Overview

 JSON, a text format designed for serializing structured data, can represent six data types:

 * Four primitive types: strings, numbers, Booleans, and null